-All recreational motor vehicles owned by dealers or manufacturers and operated for testing or demonstration purposes must be registered with the DNR License Bureau.
+RMV dealers and manufacturers must register with the DNR to operate machines for testing or demonstration purposes.
 A registration certificate and a registration plate will be issued.
 The registration certificate must be prominently displayed in the place of business.

-The registration plate must be displayed on the vehicle in the manner described below, before dealers or manufacturers may operate or permit operation of any recreational motor vehicle they own or control.
+The registration plate must be displayed on the vehicle before dealers or manufacturers may operate or permit operation of any recreational motor vehicle they own or control.

-Dealer and manufacturer license applications and plates are ONLY available at the DNR License Bureau, 500 Lafayette Road, St. Paul, MN 55155-4026.
-Phone 1(800) 285-2000 or (651) 296-2316.
+Dealer and manufacturer license applications and plates are ONLY available at the DNR License Center, 500 Lafayette Road, St. Paul, MN 55155-4026, 1(800) 285-2000 or (651) 296-2316.